Glorious Revolution: Background

-Despite his Catholicism, James became king in 1685 with widespread backing in all three of his kingdoms.
-In June 1685, he quickly crushed Protestant risings in Scotland and England, but was forced into exile less than four years later.
-Modern historians argue James failed to appreciate how much Royal power relied on support from the landed gentry, and the loss of that support fatally damaged his regime.
+James had become king in 1685 with widespread backing in all three of his kingdoms, despite his conversion to Roman Catholicism while in exile during the English Civil War.
+June 1685 even saw James successfully crush Protestant uprisings in both Scotland and England.
+However, James failed to appreciate the extent to which his power relied on support from the landed gentry, whose alienation fatally damaged his regime.
 The vast majority of the gentry in England and Scotland were Protestant, while even in largely Catholic Ireland a disproportionate number were members of the Protestant Church of Ireland.
-Although willing to accept James's personal religious beliefs, his backers did so only so long as he maintained the primacy of the Protestant Church of England and Church of Scotland.
-When his policies appeared to undermine the existing political and religious order, the result was to alienate his English and Scottish supporters and destabilise Ireland.
+His supporters accepted James's personal religious beliefs, so long as he maintained the primacy of the Protestant Church of England and Church of Scotland.
+When his policies appeared to undermine them, it destabilised all three kingdoms.